 A passport and visa are required for most visitors entering Tanzania (please check your individual country requirements).
 Your passport must be valid for at least 6 months beyond your intended stay.

-Visas can be obtained in advance through the Tanzanian embassy or mission in your country or may be purchased upon arrival at international airports and border crossings in Tanzania (USD cash only).
+Visas can be obtained in advance online using Tanzania’s e-visa application for (recommended), through the Tanzanian embassy or mission in your country or may be purchased upon arrival at international airports and border crossings in Tanzania (USD cash only).
 Cost of a visa is US$50 for most visitors, though for US citizens it is US$100.
 Tickets and documents for return or onward travel may also be required.

 We strongly recommend all travelers purchase insurance within two weeks of booking a trip to protect against cancellation, illness, injury, or theft.
 Also check with your health insurance provider about your coverage for medical services incurred abroad.

 Remember to carry all insurance documents and emergency numbers with you during your trip.
 If you do purchase international medical insurance or international evacuation insurance please inform us with the details (carrier, plan type, and policy number) so we will have that in our records in case of need.